-Notes to the financial statements: Segment information for the year ended 30 June 2015
+Notes to the financial statements: Segment information

 The Group's operating segments are organised and managed separately according to the nature of the products and services provided.

 Each segment represents a strategic business unit that offers different products and operates in different industries and markets.
 The Board and executive management team (the chief operating decision-makers) monitor the operating results of the business units separately for the purpose of making decisions about resource allocation and performance assessment.